What You Need to Know About Freight Prepaid vs. Collect

 Larger Shipments

-Freight prepaid tends to make more sense for larger shipments (over 500 kg) or those going short distances.
+Freight prepaid tends to make more sense for larger shipments (over 500 kg), full truckload shipments, or those going short distances.
 This is because it eliminates any risk associated with an increase in transit costs due to unforeseen events, such as bad weather or mechanical breakdowns.

 When deciding between freight prepaid vs. collect for an international shipment, several factors need to be considered, such as the size, distance, or frequency of shipments.
 You must also know your destination country’s regulations, tariffs, and taxes.
 All of these affect the total cost of shipping, so it’s important to weigh them before making a decision.
 Each scenario presents different challenges requiring detailed analysis for logistics companies to maximize their savings while ensuring timely delivery.